 “I was bullied verbally, and isolated by my classmates.
 My parents gave me support and I learned how to depend on myself and believe that good things will come no matter what.
 Adults should take their children’s problems seriously like my parents did,” said Fina, 16, during the panel conversation, highlighting the importance of having a supportive community.

 This is just the beginning.
 Young people have the solution.
 They want to live without fear of violence and with safe learning spaces.
 By being their representative in the highest office of the country, I have a platform – one I am sharing with its rightful owner, the young people of Malaysia.
 One conversation at a time, with kindness, we will take back the power.

 On 6 September, the End Violence Against Children Safe in Schools campaign will launch globally.
 In Malaysia, The Ministry of Education, WOMEN:girls and UNICEF will concurrently launch a School Activation Kit calling for “Kindness” proposals from students as part of the School Kindness Project happening on 20 November in conjunction with World Children’s Day.
 The theme for World Children’s Day in Malaysia for 2018 is Kindness for Every Child as a solution to end bullying in and around schools and to make learning safe.

 The ideas gathered at the #ENDviolence Youth Talk in Malaysia will be channelled to shape a global #ENDviolence Youth Manifesto to find solutions to end bullying in and around school.

-P. Prabakaran, a law student, made history by becoming the youngest MP in Malaysian history at the age of 22 during the Malaysian General Elections in May 2018.
+P. Prabakaran is a law student who, at the age of 22, made history by becoming the youngest MP in Malaysia during the Malaysian General Elections in May 2018.